 The University provides guidance on supervision of research students as part of its CREATE CPD scheme for new academic staff, and mentoring arranged at school level.
-Development sessions will also be offered for experienced staff wanting to refresh their practice as part of the broader Academic Staff Development programme.
+Development sessions will also be offered for experienced staff as part of the broader Academic Staff Development programme.